samirans89/browserstack-examples-webdriverio/README.md

 This BrowserStack Example repository demonstrates a WebdriverIO tests framework written in Mocha and nodeJS with parallel testing capabilities.
 The WebdriverIO test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
 This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
 The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

-The WebDriverIO tests are run on different platforms like on-prem, docker and BrowserStack using various run configurations and test capabilities.
+The WebDriverIO tests are run on BrowserStack using various run configurations and test capabilities.

 ---